cheniel/octave-keyboard/README.md

-OctaveKeyboard
+octave-keyboard
 ==============

-Final Project for ENGS031
+Final Project for ENGS031, Summer 2014.

+Created by <a href="https://github.com/cheniel">Daniel Chen</a> and <a href="https://github.com/vhu94">Vivian Hu</a>.